daviddelaat/SemidefiniteProgramming.jl/README.md

 # Semidefinite Programming

-This package provides a Julia interface for low-level semidefinite programming modeling and for solving solve semidefinite programs with solvers such as SDPA and CSDP.
+This package provides a Julia interface for low-level modeling of semidefinite programming problems and for solving semidefinite programs with solvers such as SDPA and CSDP.

 # Introduction